lucas-liang/Netflix_Clone/README.md

 * Implemented React Routers to simplify and quicken re-rendering of the page.
 * Created Express middleware with node-cache to implement lazy-load caching and speed up render times.
 * Approaches for decomposing, organizing, and constructing a large project.
-* Implementing a basic CRUD API for MongoDB using Mongoose
+* Implemented a basic CRUD API for MongoDB using Mongoose.